eth-act/zkevm-benchmark-workload/README.md

 ## Core Concepts

-Each zkVM benchmark implementation follows a common pattern:
+Each zkVM benchmark implementation follows a common pattern using the EreDockerized system:

 1. **Guest Program:**
-    - Located within the `ere-guests/` directory, organized by guest program type (e.g., `ere-guests/stateless-validator/sp1/`, `ere-guests/empty-program/sp1/`).
+    - Located within the `ere-guests/` directory, organized by guest program type and execution client (for stateless-validator).
-    - Each guest program type contains implementations for specific zkVMs.
-    - For stateless validator programs: Contains the Rust code that executes the Ethereum state transition function (`reth_stateless::validation::stateless_validation`).
+    - For stateless validator programs: Contains implementations for different execution clients (`reth/` and `ethrex/`) with each supporting multiple zkVMs.
-    - For empty programs: Contains minimal code to benchmark zkVM overhead.
+    - For other program types: Contains implementations organized by zkVM platform.
+    - All guest programs are automatically compiled in Docker containers specific to each zkVM platform.
+    - Guest programs use platform-specific mechanisms to delineate code regions for cycle counting.
-    - This code is compiled specifically for the target zkVM's architecture (e.g., RISC-V for SP1, MIPS for zkMIPS).
+    - This code is compiled automatically for the target zkVM's architecture through EreDockerized containers.
     - It reads block/witness data from its zkVM environment's standard input.
     - Uses platform-specific mechanisms (often `println!` markers) to delineate code regions for cycle counting.

 2. **Host Program:**
-    - Located within `crates/ere-hosts/` with shared host logic across zkVM platforms.
+    - Located within `crates/ere-hosts/` with unified logic across all zkVM platforms.
-    - A standalone Rust binary that orchestrates the benchmarking for different guest program types.
+    - A standalone Rust binary that orchestrates benchmarking for different guest program types and execution clients.
-    - Uses the `benchmark-runner` crate to generate guest program inputs from pre-generated fixture files.
+    - Uses the `benchmark-runner` crate with EreDockerized to automatically compile and execute guest programs.
     - Supports multiple guest program types via command-line arguments (e.g., `stateless-validator`, `empty-program`).
-    - Invokes the corresponding zkVM SDK to execute the compiled Guest program ELF with the necessary inputs.
+    - For stateless-validator, supports multiple execution clients (`--execution-client reth` or `--execution-client ethrex`).
+    - Automatically handles zkVM compilation and execution through Docker containers.
-    - Collects cycle count metrics reported by the zkVM SDK.
+    - Collects cycle count metrics reported by each zkVM platform.
-    - Saves the results using the `metrics` crate with flexible metadata support into the appropriate subdirectory within `zkevm-metrics/`.
+    - Saves results using the `metrics` crate into the appropriate subdirectory within `zkevm-metrics/`.

-3. **Automatic Patch Application:**
+3. **Automatic zkVM Management:**
+    - All zkVMs are now managed through EreDockerized, eliminating the need for manual toolchain setup.
+    - Docker containers handle compilation, patching, and execution for each zkVM platform.
-    - The benchmark runner includes functionality to automatically apply precompile patches for each zkVM.
+    - The benchmark runner automatically applies precompile patches as needed.

 ## Prerequisites

 1. **Rust Toolchain:** A standard Rust installation managed by `rustup`.
-2. **zkVM-Specific Toolchains:** Each zkVM requires its own SDK and potentially a custom Rust toolchain/target.
-Please refer to the specific zkVM guest directory in `ere-guests/` (e.g., `ere-guests/stateless-validator/sp1/README.md`, `ere-guests/stateless-validator/openvm/README.md`) for detailed setup instructions for that platform.
+2. **Docker:** All zkVMs now use EreDockerized, which means you don't need to install zkVM-specific toolchains locally.
+Docker handles all the compilation and execution environments.
-3. **Git:** Required for cloning the repository :)
+3. **Git:** Required for cloning the repository.
 4. **Common Shell Utilities:** The scripts in the `./scripts` directory require a `bash`-compatible shell and standard utilities like `curl`, `jq`, and `tar`.

 ## Setup